Introduction to Jenkins

 - For CI/CD process

-- These processes can be designed in an automated manner; coders commit the code, build with corresponding new revisions are made with just a click ( running the given scripts).
+- These processes can be designed automated; coders commit the code and build with corresponding new revisions made with just a click ( running the given scripts).

-- Is well supported by open-source plugins and reporting tools like Ant, Maven, Gradle, BitBucket, NodeJs, etc.
+- Open-source plugins and reporting tools like Ant, Maven, Gradle, BitBucket, and NodeJs, among others, provide strong support for it.

 Who is the right audience for learning this technology?